charles-bernard/IT_Miner/README.md

 # IT Miner

-A Pipeline to predict Intrinsic Terminators within a bacterial genome with low false positive rate.
+A Pipeline to predict the Intrinsic Terminators of your bacterial genome with a low false positive rate.

 ## Table of contents
 - [**Output**](#output)